 There’s so much to do in this area.
 Don’t forget the pretty beaches like Glass Beach or Jug Handle Beach or shopping in adorable Mendocino town.
 Get lunch at the Good Life Cafe & Bakery.
 Hotel: The Harbor House Inn (their restaurant has a Michelin star) or Glamping: Mendocino Grove

 Any trip to San Francisco should include a walk or dive over the Golden Gate Bridge.
 On the other side, you’ll find prettiest California coastal town of Sausalito.
-Right after you cross the bridge, on the Marin County side of the bay, you’ll find multiple places to get a great view.
+Right after you cross the bridge, on the Marin County side of the bay, you’ll find multiple places to get great views of the Golden Gate Bridge.
 Towards the ocean are fantastic Golden Gate Bridge views in the Marin Headlands.
 Towards Sausalito, there are terrific San Francisco city views.

 Bustling downtown Sausalito is a fun place to shop and have lunch or dinner.
 Copita’s patio dining is perfect for people watching while you indulge on yummy tacos and margaritas.
 For a fun activity, you can rent bikes and ride to other places in Marin.
 From a quick cruise down the Sausalito boardwalk to a bigger ride to Muir Woods redwood forest.
 Hotel: Waters Edge